 The Parliamentary Under Secretary of State for Public Health and Primary Care today (Tuesday 19 June) hailed the health benefits of golf.

-At Health and Social Care Questions in the House of Commons, All-Party Parliamentary Golf Group Co-Chair, Craig Tracey MP, raised the benefits that golf delivers to participants, following research from the Golf and Health Project, supported by The R&A.
+At Health and Social Care Questions in the House of Commons, All-Party Parliamentary Group for Golf Co-Chair, Craig Tracey MP, raised the benefits that golf delivers to participants, following research from the Golf and Health Project, supported by The R&A.

 “As the Minister may be aware, I currently Co-Chair the All-Party Group on Golf, a sport sometimes unfairly labelled as a good walk spoiled.